The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 7. Natural Bridge and Laurel Ridge Trail

-This isn’t technically in the Red River Gorge, but it is one of the more famous sites in the area, so we decided to include it here.
-This hike is within the Natural Bridge State Park.
-It leads to the Natural Bridge, a giant rock bridge carved over millions of years.
+The 1.9-mile hike to the Natural Bridge via the Laurel Ridge trail isn’t technically in the Red River Gorge, but it is one of the more famous sites in the area.
+This hike is within the Natural Bridge State Park and leads to the Natural Bridge, a giant rock bridge carved over millions of years.
 This bridge is over 75 feet long and 65 feet high.

 There are several ways to get to the top of the Natural Bridge, but we think this way is best.
 Taking the Natural Bridge Trail up and Laurel Ridge down via Battleship Rock makes for a more interesting loop.
 On the way down Laurel Ridge, head out to Lovers Leap for another epic view.